BrewPi/brewpi-userdocs/source/advanced-setups/multiple-arduinos-single-rpi.rst

 Install BrewPi
 --------------
-Install the BrewPi script manually as described in the `manual installation process`_, noting the following changes:
+Install the BrewPi script and web interface manually as described in the :doc:`manual installation process <../manual-brewpi-install/manual-brewpi-install>`, noting the following changes:

 * ``git clone`` brewpi-script into subdirectories of ``/home/brewpi`` instead of directly into ``/home/brewpi``.
 I used ``/home/brewpi/top`` and ``/home/brewpi/bottom`` to match the chamber each Arduino controls.
 * ``git clone`` brewpi-www into subdirectories of ``/var/www`` instead of directly into ``/var/www``.
 I used ``/var/www/top`` and ``/var/www/bottom`` to match each script installation directory.